With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 To do this, your spending habits will be assessed, as will your income and your debt-to-income ratio.
-Lenders will ask to see at least three months of bank statements dated most recent before you undergo affordability checks to see if you are a reliable spender.
-If you are consistently overspending or living in an overdraft, it would be viewed negatively.
+Lenders will ask to see at least three months of bank statements before you undergo affordability checks to see if you are a reliable spender.
+If you are consistently overspending or living in an overdraft, it is likely to be viewed negatively.

-Lenders will want to see how much debt you might currently have.
-This is so they can determine if you are going to be able to afford monthly repayments by establishing your spending habits.
+As we've already mentioned, lenders will want to see how much debt you might currently have in order to determine if you are going to be able to afford monthly repayments.

-If you have savings you could quickly put them towards paying off your debts before you apply – or at least reduce the amount of debt you have – this will work in your favour.
+If you have savings, you could consider putting them towards paying off debts such as a loan or credit cards before you apply, or at least using them to reduce the amount of debt you have.

 Avoid financial fluxes

-Lenders do not like risky business; therefore, it is important to show that you would make a reliable and stable customer.
+Lenders do not like risky business; therefore, it is important to show that you're a reliable and stable customer.

-If you’re planning on any big life changes such as embarking on freelancing or changing your job, wait until you have secured your mortgage and more importantly, ensure you can make the monthly repayments.
+If you’re planning on any big life changes such as changing your job or embarking on a self-employed adventure, wait until you have secured your mortgage, and more importantly, ensure you can make the monthly repayments.

 Get your paperwork sorted

-It may seem like a laborious task, but gathering and packaging up the documentation you need to produce for the lender will help streamline the mortgage application process.
+It may seem like a laborious task, but gathering and packaging up the documentation you need to provide as part of your mortgage application will to streamline the process.

-Any discrepancies – for example if the address on your driving licence is different to that on the electoral role – could result in your application being delayed or even rejected.
-For this reason, it is worth checking the details on the documents you will produce are up-to-date, consistent and correct.
+Any discrepancies, for example, if the address on your driving licence is different from that held on the electoral roll – could result in your application being delayed or even rejected.
+For this reason, it's worth checking that the details on the documents you will produce are up-to-date and consistent.